Quarian: Biology

-Quarians are human-shaped but with backwards bending knees, and are largely aligned with contemporary cultural understanding of human beings as individuals.
+Quarians are largely human-shaped.
+They have distinctly curved lower legs that make for a seemingly digitigrade appearance.
 Quarians are generally shorter and of slighter build compared to humans.
 Their hands consist of a thumb and two fingers, while their feet have two large, prominent toes.
 Like the turians, quarian biochemistry is based on dextro-amino acids, which sets them apart from most other species, including humanity, which are based on levo-amino acids.
 They cannot eat human food, or ingest any substance that is based on levo-amino acids.

 According to series lore, quarians have compromised immune systems due to the relative lack of microbes in their homeworld, which further atrophy after living aboard sterile starships for generations, to the point where their body's ability to fight diseases is compromised or entirely absent.
 As a result, the quarians always wear their environmental suits, which are built from a scavenged assortment of materials, and their faces obscured by the visors on their helmets.
 Sexual contact with other species is a significant and potentially fatal biological hazard for a quarian.